-Ultimate Vietnam!
-Cooking lessons in Hanoi, cruising the Mekong Delta and Halong Bay, trekking in Sapa, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
+PRIVATE TOUR: Ultimate Vietnam!
+Discovering Hanoi, cruising the Mekong Delta and Halong Bay, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
 From Hanoi to Ho Chi Minh City in 15 exhilarating days, visiting Hue and Hoi An en route.

 Good morning Vietnam!
-Upon arrival at Hanoi Airport you will be met and transferred to your city centre hotel.
+Upon arrival at Hanoi Airport you will be met and transferred to your city center hotel.
 Known as the ‘Paris of the Orient’, Hanoi is the charming capital and cultural heart of Vietnam.
 Spend the remainder of the day at leisure.

-Hanoi - Sapa.
+Hanoi – Mai Chau.
 This morning we head to Hoan Kiem Lake which is the very heart of the city.
 Residents of Hanoi congregate around the lake early each morning to partake in Tai chi, aerobics and other light exercise.
-Take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a café boasting marvellous views of the lake.
-After breakfast prepare yourself for a truly unique cooking experience!
-Drop by a local coffee shop to observe how Hanoi locals enjoy sipping Vietnam bitter sweet coffee at Cafe Giang, the oldest cafe brand in Hanoi since 1946, it is well known for Cafe Trung, or Egg Cafe, which is something like a Hanoi Cappuccino with the option to try one yourself, before heading back to the hotel for breakfast.
+Take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a cafe boasting marvellous views of the lake.
+Drop by a local coffee shop to observe how Hanoi locals enjoy sipping Vietnam bitter sweet coffee at Cafe Giang, the oldest cafe brand in Hanoi since 1946, it is well known for Cafe Trung, or Egg Cafe, which is something like a Hanoi Cappuccino with the option to try one yourself, or perhaps opt for a truly unique cooking experience instead.